 Get Your Pet Vaccinated for World Rabies Day

 September 28 is World Rabies Day, a global health observance started to raise awareness about rabies and bring together partners to enhance prevention and control efforts worldwide.
-The Humane Society of Charlotte is doing our part in preventing rabies cases in our community by encouraging dog and cat owners to have their pets vaccinated at HSC’s Essential Care Wellness Clinic.
+The Humane Society of Charlotte is doing our part in preventing rabies cases in our community by encouraging dog and cat owners to have their pets vaccinated, as well as microchipped for safety purposes, at HSC's Essential Care Wellness Clinic.

 Keep Your Pet's Vaccinations Up to Date

 The rabies vaccination is considered a "core" vaccine and is the only companion animal vaccine that is required by law in most states.
 The Humane Society of Charlotte is committed to increasing access to affordable veterinary care and making these required vaccines as easy to get as possible with daily appointments.
 Vaccinations start as low as $10.

 - $25: 3-Year Rabies Vaccine (must have proof of prior rabies vaccination)

 Know the Signs